Dairy and acne – is it actually a thing? For some people it really can make a difference…

 - Re-introduce foods this way and continue to monitor the results.
 Consider incorporating this into your lifestyle

-Remember – curing your acne is often a case of trial and error.
+Remember – curing acne is often a case of trial and error.
+Unfortunately.

-Follow the tips on this page to find out if dairy and acne is a “thing” for you, and you will be one step closer!
+But follow the tips on this page to find out if dairy is a culprit for you, and you will be one step closer to clearing up acne!